NBN narrows in on pricing changes

-NBN has assessed a range of options for changes to its pricing model, some of which represent a significant departure from its current model.
-The company’s CEO, Bill Morrow, has said he expects to make an announcement about a product incorporating a new pricing structure before the end fo the year.
+NBN has assessed a range of options for changes to its pricing, some of which represent a significant departure from its current model.
+The company’s CEO, Bill Morrow, has said he expects to make an announcement about a product incorporating a new pricing structure before the end of the year.

 NBN currently levies two key charges on retail service providers (RSPs): Access Virtual Circuit (AVC) and Connectivity Virtual Circuit (CVC).